-The Council borrowed £3 million from the PWLB on 22 October 2008 in accordance with the borrowing strategy, which identified an underlying need to borrow to finance capital spending.
-This loan was for a period of 3 years at a rate of 4.11% and was therefore repaid in full when it matured in October 2011.
-No new long term borrowing was undertaken in 2011/12.
-Other long-term debt stands at £0.198 million (being longstanding mortgage loans with Royal London Assurance).
+The Council borrowed £2 million from the PWLB on 28 May 2012 in accordance with the borrowing strategy, which identified an underlying need to borrow, to finance capital spending.
+This loan was for a period of 4.5 years at a rate of 1.69% and will be repaid in full when it matures in November 2016.

-During most of 2011/12 investment decisions were driven by cash flow considerations and funds placed in business reserve accounts for easy access.
+During most of 2012/13 investment decisions were driven by cash flow considerations and funds placed in business reserve accounts and money market funds for easy access.
 However opportunities were also taken to place funds in higher interest bearing investments when cash flow requirements would allow.
-The average investment balance in 2011/12 was £22.3 million (£24.0 million in 2010/11).
-Interest receipts increased marginally to £0.319 million in 2011/12 from £0.293 million in 2010/11.
+The average investment balance in 2012/13 was \mathfrak{L}^2 3.9 million (\mathfrak{L}^2 2.3 million in 2011/12).
+Interest receipts increased to \mathfrak{L}^2 0.373 million in 2012/13 from \mathfrak{L}^2 0.319 million in 2011/12.